 Place peeled, cored, and sliced apples in boiling water for 1 minute, working 6 cups of apples at a time.
 Blanching keeps apples from becoming mushy when canning.
 With a slotted spoon, place apples in a bowl and cover.

-Place jars in pressure canner and process at 5 lbs of pressure for 13 minutes or in a hot water bath for 25 minutes.
+Place jars filled with apple pie filling in pressure canner and process at 5 lbs of pressure for 13 minutes or in a hot water bath for 25 minutes.

 I have to confess, I licked the side of the syrup pot before washing.
 We have to taste test right?
 It was soooo good.